ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 Comparing to write atomic, the differences are:

-first, an FETCH_RTA/COMPARE_RTA is used to initiate the communication. second, that responder will send an ATOMRSP (atomic response) packet back.
+First, an FETCH_RTA/COMPARE_RTA is used to initiate the communication. second, that responder will send an ATOMRSP (atomic response) packet back.

 The binary format of FETCH_RTA and COMPARE_RTA are the same.